+We need your help to raise the final dollars to build the Learning Center.
 The Learning Center will ensure WMG's experiential education programs can be expanded to accommodate regular school groups, family activities, professional collaborations, and the unique needs of today's in-person and virtual classes.

 The final major buildout of the Living Lab and Learning Center is currently underway, with the addition of the Learning Center, a multi-purpose space that supports our growing in-person and virtual workshops, classes, and community events.
-The Learning Center will be a space to learn about and experience sustainable solutions, like water harvesting, solar power, green building, and zero waste, while creating an inclusive space that welcomes our diverse community.
+The Learning Center will be a space to learn about and experience sustainable solutions, including water harvesting, solar power, green building, and zero waste, while creating an inclusive space that welcomes our diverse community.

 Learning Center Renderings

 Since inheriting the Dodge Blvd. property in 2012, Watershed Management Group staff, donors, and volunteers have invested in creating the Living Lab as a community hub and leading demonstration site of watershed resilience.
 The Living Lab features water harvesting, native habitat, food forests, passive solar energy, and zero waste systems… culminating in a campus primarily sustained by rainwater, even for drinking!

 Thousands of people visit WMG’s Living Lab and Learning Center annually, participating in tours, workshops, family programs, green job trainings, and social

 events.
 However, the demand for our services has outpaced our resources and infrastructure, and many of our programs require a large, multi-purpose space.
 With increasing water shortages and climate impacts in the Southwest, it’s more important than ever to have adequate space to teach about hydro-local water solutions.
 The Learning Center needs your financial support so we can scale up our impact and accommodate regular school groups, family activities, collaborations, and the unique needs of today’s in-person and virtual classes.